 Different health insurance carriers have different rules for when you lose coverage after turning 26, so it's important to check your parent's benefits document or talk to their employer to know for sure.

 What if I’m under 26 and experience a life event?
 Can I stay on my parent's plan?

-Even if you’ve experienced another life event, such as marriage, birth of a child, adoption of a child or have employer-sponsored coverage available to you, you can stay on your parent's plan until you turn 26.
+Even if you’ve experienced another life event, such as marriage, birth of a child, adoption of a child or have employer-sponsored coverage available to you, you have the option of staying on your parent's plan until you turn 26.

 Is there a penalty for not enrolling in health insurance when I turn 26?

 No, there is no longer a federal tax penalty for not having health coverage.
 However, some states have their own individual health insurance mandates.